-- Gather relevant data, including demographic information, population density, economic zones, education institutions, and potential growth areas. - Evaluate the potential impact of broadband projects in different areas to determine projects with greatest impact. - Assess the technical feasibility of implementing broadband infrastructure in each prioritized area which will include project timelines and costs. - Conduct a cost-benefit analysis for each project area and prioritize projects with a positive return on investment. - Identify potential risks and challenges associated with each project area. - Prioritize projects in areas that are scalable and can accommodate future long-term growth. - Create a set of prioritization and ranking criteria that take into account need, impact, feasibility, cost-benefit ratio, and scalability.
+- Gather relevant data, including demographic information, population density, economic zones, educ - Evaluate the potential impact of broadband projects in different areas to determine projects with gr - Assess the technical feasibility of implementing broadband infrastructure in each prioritized area wh - Conduct a cost-benefit analysis for each project area and prioritize projects with a positive return or - Identify potential risks and challenges associated with each project area. - Prioritize projects in areas that are scalable and can accommodate future long-term growth. - Create a set of prioritization and ranking criteria that take into account need, impact, feasibility, co facilities, and business districts.